bayesiandemography/rvec/README.md

 coverage](https://codecov.io/gh/bayesiandemography/rvec/branch/main/graph/badge.svg)](https://app.codecov.io/gh/bayesiandemography/rvec?branch=main)
 <!-- badges: end -->

-Tools for working with multiple random draws, including output from a simulation or from a Bayesian analysis.
-The main data structure is an `rvec`, which holds multiple draws, but which behaves (mainly) like a standard R vector.
+Tools for working with random draws, including draws from a simulation or Bayesian analysis.
+The main data structure is an `rvec`, which holds multiple draws but which behaves (mainly) like a standard R vector.

 ## Installation